department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can receive up to 36 months of benefits.
+**You can receive up to 36 months of benefits, including:**

-**If you qualify for the maximum benefit, you may receive:**

 - **Tuition and fees**.
-We'll cover the full cost of in-state tuition and fees up to the maximum national average of $22,805.34.
+If you qualify for the maximum benefit, we'll cover the full cost of in-state tuition and fees up to the maximum national average of $22,805.34.
 - **Money for housing** (if you're in school more than half time).
 We'll base your monthly housing allowance on the cost of living where your school is located.
 - **Money for books and supplies**.
 You can receive up to $1,000 per school year.
 - **Money to help you move from a rural area to go to school**.
 You may qualify for this one-time payment of $500  and you're either moving at least 500 miles to go to school or have no other option but to fly by plane to get to your school.